-Newspaper stories about Corbin around anti-Semitism within the Labour Party fall into two camps - the sly or the stupid.
+Newspaper stories about Corbyn around the topic of anti-Semitism within the Labour Party fall into two camps - the sly or the stupid.

 The authors of the sly stories know that Corbyn is anti-Semitic.
 Their intent is to put out an implicit message that he is innocent but others are guilty.